Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - http://docs.splunk.com/Documentation/SankeyDiagram/1.3.0/SankeyDiagramViz/SankeyReleaseNotes

 ### How to use Sankey Diagram
 Sankey diagrams show metric flows and category relationships.
-You can use a Sankey diagram to visualize relationship density and trends.
+You can use a Sankey diagram to visualize relationship density and trends.<br>
 A Sankey diagram shows category nodes on vertical axes.
 Fluid lines show links between source and target categories.
 Link width indicates relationship strength between a source and target.

 ## **Query syntax**